 The participants who reported feeling most stressed were also about 45 percent less likely to conceive than women who were less stressed.

 The study followed 400 sexually active women under 40, who self-evaluated their daily stress levels on a scale from one to four.
-The participants’ diaries also recorded menstruation, intercourse and contraception, as well as lifestyle factors such as smoking, alcohol consumption and caffeine consumption.
+The participants’ diaries also recorded menstruation, sexual activity and contraception.
+Finally, the participants recorded lifestyle factors such as smoking, alcohol consumption and caffeine consumption.

-The women were followed until they became pregnant, or until the study ended, for an average of eight menstrual cycles.
+The women were followed until they became pregnant, or until the study ended.
+On average, they participated for eight menstrual cycles.

 In a press release from the university, one of the study’s co-authors said: